-- Lack of robust three lines of defence, governance and control throughout the model lifecycle (e.g., missing independent second line for model review or model approval function), which may lead to consumers being priced inaccurately. - Lack of process to understand the impact to individual consumers from the use of models, including machine learning models, which may lead to unfair discrimination and constitute unfair or deceptive acts or practices ("UDAP" or "UDAPs") prescribed by the Unfair or Deceptive Acts or Practices Rule (the "UDAP Rule"). - Lack of operational risk management process to identify, mitigate and report underwriting and/or rating errors, [3] which may lead to undetected errors and incorrect premiums charged to consumers.
+- Lack of robust three lines of defence, governance and control throughout the model lifecycle (e.g. missing independent second line for model review or model approval function), which may lead to customers being priced inaccurately - Lack of process to understand the impact to individual customers from the use of models, including machine learning models, which may lead to unfair discrimination and constitute a contravention of Regulation 7/00 Unfair or Deceptive Acts or Practices ("UDAP Regulation") - Lack of operational risk management process to identify, mitigate and report underwriting and/or rating errors3, which may lead to undetected errors and incorrect premiums charged to consumers

-FSRA has identified what it regards as sound practices for operational risk management and model governance practices through jurisdictional scans and stakeholder consultation[4] as a mechanism to address the gaps.
+FSRA has identified sound operational risk management practices through jurisdictional scans and stakeholder consultation4 as a mechanism to address the gaps.

-Identifying and promoting sound operational risk management and model governance practices achieves FSRA's statutory objects.[5]
+Identifying and promoting sound operational risk management practices achieves FSRA's statutory objects, 5 including: